Translations: Chinese GB Big5

 What do we learn about Christ in this chapter?

-How is evangelism linked to worshipping God in this chapter?
+How is evangelism linked to worshiping God in this chapter?

 vs 17-33 What was Paul's objective in sharing all this personal information?